GaboCapo/obsidian-companycards/README.md

 ### Searching for Сontacts
 You can use different sorting options to find the required contacts:
-- Use sorting by birthday to find contacts with the nearest birthdays.
+- Use sorting by founding to find contacts with the nearest founding day.
 - Use sorting by last contact date to find contacts that you haven't talked to in a long time.
 - Use sorting by name to find a specific contact.